-You generated a clip and the motion is not smooth — limbs pop between frames, the subject seems to teleport a few pixels every fifth frame, body parts judder at hand-off moments.
-This is “motion jitter,” and it is distinct from background flicker (which is environmental) and drift (which is identity loss).
+Your clip plays back wrong: limbs snap between frames, the subject teleports a few pixels every fifth frame, body parts judder at the moment one motion hands off to another.
+That is motion jitter, and it is a different failure from background flicker (environment instability) and drift (identity loss).
 Jitter is the motion path itself failing to interpolate smoothly.
-Fix it by reducing motion ambition, providing clearer pose anchors, or rendering at higher fps.

 Common causes